Skip to content

 Automating data collection and entry ensures reliability and effective data cleansing and integration.

-2. Use data integration tools
+2. Use data integration and visualization tools

 3. Regularly clean and validate your data